 Welcome to today's Defense Business Briefing, your weekly roundup of the latest defense industry news.

-Textron Systems said sales in its most recent quarter hit $388 million, down from $477 million during the same three-month period a year earlier.
+AeroVironment reported sales in its most recent quarter hit $73 million, up 11 percent from the same three-month period a year earlier.

 General Dynamics European Land Systems said it has acquired FWW Fahrzeugwerk, which provides maintenance for the German Army and other international customers.

 The Government Accountability Office sustained 15 percent of all contract bid protests in fiscal year 2018, down from 17 percent in FY-17 and 23 percent in FY-16, according to an annual report from the watchdog agency.

 In a new letter to a top acquisition official, the Professional Services Council is calling on the Pentagon to take steps to clarify how to use lowest price, technically acceptable contracting, a controversial strategy that has attracted significant attention in recent years.

 The chief executive of Maxar Technologies said the company is pursuing growth in its space systems business and will be more able to do so once it divests its geostationary communications satellite business.